 - A. Obtain designation by the RFPG as the Planning Group Sponsor in order to be eligible to apply for, receive, and administer TWDB funds on behalf of the region. - i.
-This process must occur each new five-year planning cycle. - ii.
+This process must occur with each new five-year planning cycle. - ii.
 The RFPG must ensure that the Planning Group Sponsor has the legal authority to conduct the procurement of professional services and enter into the contracts necessary for regional flood planning. - iii.
-The RFPG must provide a written designation to the TWDB Executive Administrator (EA) naming their authorized Planning Group Sponsor. - iv.
+The RFPG meeting to consider its additional, region-specific, public notice requirements in accordance with §361.12(a)(3) of this title (relating to General Regional Flood Planning Group Responsibilities and Procedures) must occur prior to taking action regarding its request for funding and must be documented in its application for funding. - iv.
+The designated Planning Group Sponsor shall provide notice that a request for funding is being submitted in accordance with §361.21 of this title (relating to General Notice Requirements). - v.
+The RFPG must provide a written designation to the TWDB Executive Administrator (EA) naming their authorized Planning Group Sponsor. - vi.
 The RFPG may, at its own discretion, choose a different Planning Group Sponsor at any time.